-Exploring the balanced budget rule as an economic standard and as a legal principle, this book explains the context and content of the balanced budget rule and presents a critical appraisal of its impact on legal systems, political institutions and social values and particularly/especially an evaluation of its constitutionalization in the European and national legal systems.
+Exploring the balanced budget rule as an economic standard and as a legal principle, this book explains the context and content of the balanced budget rule and presents a critical appraisal of its impact on legal systems, political institutions and social values, and particularly an evaluation of its constitutionalization in the European and national legal systems.

-This book argues that the balanced budget rule is nothing else than what it has always been, an instrument for devising public policies in a rational manner, a tool for conceiving qualitative choices regarding the well-being of citizens.
+This book argues that the balanced budget rule is nothing more than it has always been: an instrument for devising public policies in a rational manner, a tool for conceiving qualitative choices regarding the well-being of citizens.

 Table of Contents